SethBodine/Clean-Exchange-Log-Files/README.md

 # Log file

-The script log file will be located on the user's Documents folder:
+The script log file will be located on the user's Documents folder, or if LogHere is specified, the start in folder.